strausste/nfo-unity/README.md

  > Orthogonal Cost \
  > Diagonal Cost

-Play the game and, in the Editor, manually set the DijkstraManager game object to active
+Play the game and, in the Editor, manually set the AStarManager game object to active